Borough of Stafford: History

-The new district was named Stafford after its largest town.
-Stafford's borough status transferred to the new district from its creation, allowing the chair of the council to take the title of mayor, continuing Stafford's series of mayors dating back to 1614.
+The new district was named Stafford, after its largest town.
+Stafford's borough status transferred to the new district from its creation, allowing the chair of the council to take the title of mayor, continuing the borough's series of mayors dating back to 1614.

 Many of the new borough's parishes had been within the historic Hundred of Pirehill.

+Abolition

+Under current local government reorganisation plans, all district councils in Staffordshire, as well as the county council, will be abolished in 2028, with the district forming part of a new South and Mid Staffordshire unitary authority.

 Governance

-Stafford Borough Council provides district-level services.
-County-level services are provided by Staffordshire County Council.
+Stafford Borough Council provides district-level services; county-level services are provided by Staffordshire County Council.
 Much of the borough is also covered by civil parishes, which form a third tier of local government.

 Political control

 The council has been under no overall control since 2022.
 Following the 2023 election a coalition of Labour, the Greens and local party the Stafford Borough Independents formed to take control of the council, led by Labour councillor Aidan Godfrey.

 The first elections to the enlarged borough council were held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: